openecloud/openecloud/Readme.md

 Module Descriptions
 ---------

 Every module usually consists of a main class which is used to store relevant data for the specific purpose in an object.
-The object is then used to manipulate the conatining data with provided function.
-For example the module *particles* conatins the class *Particles* which stores the particle coordinates and a push of these particle coordinates can be done with one of the *borisPush* functions in the same module.
+The object is then used to manipulate the containing data with provided function.
+For example the module *particles* contains the class *Particles* which stores the particle coordinates and a push of these particle coordinates can be done with one of the *borisPush* functions in the same module.
 Modules start with lowercase and classes with capital letters.
 Modules usually consist of the main class (with the same name, only capital initial letter) and some helper functions.

 ### grid

 A basic module to handle the properties of the computational grid, like grid lengths and number of cells in each direction.
 Supports cut-cell boundaries.
-Only supports equidistant (in each direction) and cartesian grids for now, but this is mainly due to the particles module and not due to the *grid* and *poissonSolver* module.
+Only supports equidistant (in each direction) and cartesian grids for now, but this is mainly due to the particles module (performance!) and not due to the *grid* and *poissonSolver* module.
 A *Grid* object is handed to every function which needs data of or on the grid.
 Note that the grid boundary for field computations is implemented here, but particle boundaries are implemented in the *ParticleBoundary* class.

 ### poissonSolver

 Implements a Poisson solver based on the Finite Integration Technique (which is very similar to Finite Differences).
 The major trick here usually overlooked in other codes is that it is much faster to do a LU-decomposition once of the system matrix at the beginning of the simulation and then only doing the backwards substitution at each time step than using an iterative solver.
-The performance with the Super-LU library is comparable to FFT-Poisson solvers but much more flexible with cut-cell boundaries.
+The performance with the Super-LU library is comparable to FFT-Poisson solvers on a rectangular domain but much more flexible with cut-cell boundaries.

 ### particles